Have you ever sat down with a cup of coffee and tried to list off all the Legend of Zelda games in order?

 46. The Legend of Zelda: Skyward Sword HD (2021)

 Those motion controls felt a little slap-dash when Skyward Sword first came out.
-Still, the HD version ironed out all the kinks and even provided the chance to play without them all together.
+Still, the HD version ironed out all the kinks and even provided the chance to play without them altogether.

 The game looks cleaner, it plays smoother, and it’s a fantastic enhancement, the version of Skyward Sword that we all deserve!